JeeWeetje/iot-workshop/Flow.md

 ## Altering the azure function for Microsoft Flow access

-At this moment, the Azure Function is still showing the telemetry as a message in the logging.
+Right now, the Azure Function is only showing the telemetry as a message in the logging.
 Let's make the Azure function more meaningful.
 Let's 'talk' to Microsoft Flow

 1. On the left, select `Resource groups`.
 A list of resource groups is shown